 Protect Your Investment by Properly Maintaining Flexo Sleeves

-Failure to properly maintain your flexo sleeves and plates can result in preventable damage that’ll shorten their lifespan, force replacement, and result in defect-ridden prints.
+Failure to properly maintain your flexo print sleeves, plates, and cylinders results in preventable damage that’ll shorten their lifespan, force replacement, and result in defect-ridden prints.
 At the very least, inadequate cleaning and storage can leave debris that’ll diminish print quality.

 But if you take proper precautions and employ the right products for the job, your flexo products will last and create quality prints every time.